qdriven/qe-ts-js/typescript-101/docs/1-init-project.md

     /* Interop Constraints */
     // "isolatedModules": true,                          /* Ensure that each file can be safely transpiled without relying on other imports. */
     // "allowSyntheticDefaultImports": true,             /* Allow 'import x from y' when a module doesn't have a default export. */
-    "esModuleInterop": true,                             /* Emit additional JavaScript to ease support for importing CommonJS modules.
+    "esModuleInterop":true,                             /* Emit additional JavaScript to ease support for importing CommonJS modules.
 This enables `allowSyntheticDefaultImports` for type compatibility. */
     // "preserveSymlinks": true,                         /* Disable resolving symlinks to their realpath.
 This correlates to the same flag in node. */
-    "forceConsistentCasingInFileNames": true,            /* Ensure that casing is correct in imports. */
+    "forceConsistentCasingInFileNames":true,            /* Ensure that casing is correct in imports. */

     /* Type Checking */
     "strict": true,                                      /* Enable all strict type-checking options. */